informalsecurity/CHEAPSKATE/README.md

 **The Solution:**
 - Extract MFT from compromised systems
-- Use TRIAGE to create interactive directory tree
+- Use CHEAPSKATE to create interactive directory tree
 - Security team pre-sorts directories into "has sensitive data" vs "irrelevant"
 - Send only marked directories to forensic vendor
 - **Result: 70-90% reduction in forensic analysis costs**